 1. Plain Old Search

 There isn’t much I can add to what you know about search.
-However, there is one one trick that might help save time.
+However, there is one trick that might help save time.
 I add “PDF” to my search phrases to help me find more valuable documents faster.
-In the case of searching for information on the grocery category, I quickly get to some major industry studies.
+In the case of searching for information on the travel category, I quickly get to some major industry studies by Deloitte and McKinsey by searching on “travel industry growth PDF”.
+This advertising agency new business growth accelerator info took me five seconds.

 2. Google Search Trends